-In 1991, Boyd founded Knoxville-based Radio Systems Corporation, a company that produces more than 4,000 pet related products under the brand names PetSafe, Invisible Fence, ScoopFree and SportDOG.
-The company employs more than 1,400 people with offices in six countries around the world.
+Boyd founded Knoxville-based Radio Systems Corporation, a company that produces pet-related products under the brand names PetSafe, Invisible Fence and SportDOG.
+The company employs more than 800 people with offices in six countries around the world.

 Jenny Boyd is the owner and operator of Boyd's Jig and Reel in the Old City of downtown Knoxville - a musical Scottish pub dedicated to preserving and promoting our musical heritage.
 Jenny plays the fiddle and mandolin in the Celtic band "The Good Thymes Ceilidh Band."
 She is a member of the Old City Association and serves on the boards of the Knoxville Symphony Orchestra, the Museum of Appalachia and the East Tennessee Historical Society.
 She was formerly a member of the boards of Young-Williams Animal Center and the Tennessee Theatre.